Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in

-Second, the idea of exploiting computationally cheaper model versions directly in the Bayesian inference procedure, especially in Markov Chain Monte Carlo (MCMC) and sequential Monte Carlo (SMC) samplers, has been proposed.
-Multi-fidelity MCMC approaches in the context of delayed-rejection mechanisms \cite{tierney1999some,christen2005markov}, or multi-fidelity approaches to motivate inexpensive proposal densities in MCMC \cite{fox1997sampling,peherstorfer2019transport} are two examples.
-Furthermore, multi-level Monte Carlo (MLMC) methods exploit the (linear) correlation structure between model hierarchies \cite{scheichl2017quasi,giles2008multilevel, beskos2018multilevel,latz2018multilevel}.
-Similar ideas were also employed by multi-fidelity importance sampling \cite{peherstorfer2016multifidelity} and multi-fidelity sequential Monte Carlo methods \cite{koutsourelakis2009multi, richter2024bayesian}.
-While the strategies above recover the HF posterior, their savings depend on the error between low- and high-fidelity models, which restricts the flexibility in choosing appropriate LF models.
+The idea of exploiting computationally cheaper model versions directly in the Bayesian inference procedure, especially in Markov Chain Monte Carlo (MCMC) and sequential Monte Carlo (SMC) samplers, has been proposed for a long time.
+MF MCMC approaches in the context of delayed-rejection mechanisms \cite{tierney1999some,christen2005markov}, or MF approaches to motivate inexpensive proposal densities in MCMC \cite{fox1997sampling,peherstorfer2019transport} are two examples.
+Furthermore, multi-level Monte Carlo (MLMC) methods exploit the (linear) correlation structure between model hierarchies \cite{scheichl2017quasi,giles2008multilevel, beskos2018multilevel,latz2018multilevel, heinrich2001multilevel, peherstorfer2019multifidelity, peherstorfer2018multifidelity}.
+Similar ideas were also employed by MF importance sampling \cite{peherstorfer2016multifidelity} and MF sequential Monte Carlo methods \cite{koutsourelakis2009multi, richter2024bayesian}.
+While the strategies above recover the HF posterior, their savings depend on the error between LF and HF models, which restricts the flexibility in choosing appropriate LF models.
 Furthermore, one usually has very little control over the necessary number of HF model calls and bias correction.
-Mostly, such multi-fidelity sampling approaches are of a frequentist nature, \ie they offer only asymptotic metrics of their error estimator, which is prohibitive for high-dimensional inverse problems in combination with expensive legacy codes.
+Mostly, such MF sampling approaches are of a frequentist nature, \ie they offer only asymptotic metrics of their error estimator, which is prohibitive for high-dimensional inverse problems in combination with expensive legacy codes.
 Beyond that, these approaches mostly do not support gradient-boosting and require a prohibitive number of solver calls for high-dimensional settings.